dingxiong/research/source/00Readme.txt

 'ksint':
 	 new verison of KS integrator, developed with template libarary Eigen.
-	 There are also bindings to python and matlab. integrator on the 1st mode slice with Jacobian is not finished yet.
 'ped' :
        periodic eigendecompostion
-'symm':
-	symmetry functions of KS system. ==> will be absorbed into 'ksint'.

 'poinc.cc': Test program for integrator onto Poincare section in
 	    KS, not succeed.